cytoscape/cytoscape.js/documentation/md/style.md

  * **`height`** : The height of the node's body.
  * **`shape`** : The shape of the node's body; may be `rectangle`, `roundrectangle`, `ellipse`, `triangle`, `pentagon`, `hexagon`, `heptagon`, `octagon`.

+ Pie chart background:

+These properties allow you to create pie chart backgrounds on nodes.
+Note that 16 slices maximum are supported per node, so in the properties `1 <= i <= 16`.
+Of course, you must specify a numerical value for each property in place of `i`.
+Each nonzero sized slice is placed in order of `i`, starting from the 12 o'clock position and working clockwise.

+You may find it useful to reserve a number to a particular colour for all nodes in your stylesheet.
+Then you can specify values for `pie-i-background-size` accordingly for each node via a [mapper](#style/mappers).
+This would allow you to create consistently coloured pie charts in each node of the graph based on element data.

+ * **`pie-i-background-color`** : The colour of the node's ith pie chart slice.
+ * **`pie-i-background-size`** : The size of the node's ith pie chart slice, measured in percent (e.g. `25%` or `25`).

 Compound nodes:

  * **`padding-left`** : The size of the area on the left of the compound node that can not be occupied by child nodes.